-Pile Gate is the main entrance in Dubrovnik’s old town.
+Pile Gate is the main entrance to Dubrovnik’s old town.
 You can arrive at the Pile Gate by crossing a long stone bridge that crosses a dry moat.
 After the stone bridge, there is a drawbridge.

-Inside the gate, there are the stairs to the City Walls.
+Inside the gate, there are stairs to the City Walls.
 After passing through the gates you’ll arrive at Stradun – the Main Street.

 If you are visiting Dubrovnik in July or August try to get to the Pile Gate earlier in the day, as it can get quite crowded.